Geronimo Aperitivo Bar & Restaurant

 How does one improve the classic flavours and techniques of modern European cuisine?
 Add a Tasmanian twist, of course.
 Geronimo Aperitivo Bar and Restaurant does just that, cleverly combining the best elements of both to create something truly special.

 Geronimo is the brainchild of Jeremy Kode, who came up with the idea during his extensive travels through Europe.
-While working overseas, he became increasingly more interested in the food and beverage experience and its importance in hospitality.
-After 10 years, he returned home and with a wealth of knowledge behind him, decided to pursue his own venture.
+While working overseas, he became increasingly interested in the food and beverage experience and its importance in hospitality.
+After 10 years, he returned home and with a wealth of knowledge behind him, and decided to pursue his own venture.

 Enter Geronimo, a space that brings together the very best of hospitality, European dining and Tasmanian produce.
-Jeremy has enlisted the help of chef Sam Pinkard – formerly of Remy de Provence and Saffire – to oversee the fresh, seasonal menu.
+Jeremy enlisted the help of chef, Sam Pinkard – formerly of Remy de Provence and Saffire – to oversee the fresh, seasonal menu.
 Sam’s experiences in both rustic French cuisine and sophisticated, high-end cooking make him a perfect fit to head the kitchen.

 Like all aspects of Geronimo, the design is elegant and sophisticated.
 A stunning marble bar marks the spiritual centre of the space while tables made from recycled Tasmanian timber are sprinkled throughout, aptly lit with Israeli and Greek pendant lights.
 On warmer days customers can choose to sit outside and look to the park while enjoying the food and drink on offer.

 Geronimo showcases the very best of Tasmanian produce with a simple, modern European menu, executed to perfection.
 With a relaxed setting and friendly team, it’s the ideal formula for a great night out.